 A collection of different metrics representing the same or related system/class features can be used and visualized in a single view with respect to bounds and typical values.
-Views are used to have an immediate and robust figure of system features - e.g., quality, effort for maintenance, effort for reuse, effort per subsystem, effort per work-package.
+Views are used to have an immediate and robust figure of system features, e.g., quality, effort for maintenance, effort for reuse, effort per subsystem, effort per work-package.
 The views can be employed for monitoring aspects of the system during its evolution, at methods, classes, and/or system levels.
-This is performed on the basis of the Life-Cycle Context for which they are defined.
+This is performed on the basis of the life-cycle context for which they are defined.

 In the views, the bounds (minimum and maximum acceptable values) can be considered as the limits out of which a further analysis (and may be a correction) should be needed.
 In a different visualization, minimum and maximum values can be those obtained from the whole system under analysis.
 In this way, it is quite clear how the class/subsystem under assessment is referred to the whole system.
-In any case, normalized graphs are used: Kiviat, star, pie, etc. In Fig.6, four Kiviat diagrams corresponding to four classes of LIOO project are reported.
+In any case, normalized graphs are used: Kiviat, star, pie, etc. In Fig. 6, four Kiviat diagrams corresponding to four classes of LIOO project are reported.
 In this case, the maximum values (external circles) are evaluated on the whole system, while the dashed lines report the acceptable values estimated during the validation and imposed on the basis of the experience.

-In Fig.6, the views reported are related to classes marked as outliers in the scattering diagram of Fig.4.
+In Fig. 6, the views reported are related to classes marked as outliers in the scattering diagram of Fig. 4.
 From these figures, it can be noted that most of the class features are out of the typical bounds and that the picture in lower-right corner has, for CI, NMI, CMICI, and NAI, values close to the maximum of the whole system.
 These metrics assert that the class inherits too much.

 In order to unify the actions to be performed for solving problems and for accelering their understanding, brief comments describing what should be done in the case of out-of-bounds, have to be defined.
-In order to monitor class quality in project LIOO we defined a view reporting values of metrics: NA, NM, CC_m , CCGI and NSUP.
-Other typical examples of views are: (i) a view on class effort prediction: Size2, NAM and CC'; (ii) a view on class effort estimation: CC'm , CC_m , WMC, CL, CI, NAM and NAML; (iii) a view on effort prediction or estimation at system level: SC, TLOC, NCL, NRC and mean DIT; (iv) a view on conformity to OOP at system level: NRC, NRC/NCL, SC_m/NCL , Max(CC) and Max(NAM); (v) a view on class metrics related to re-usability and maintainability: NOC, NSUP, NSUB, DIT and NAI; (vi) a view on class reusability: cognitive complexity, NAM, VI (Verifiability index) and CCGI.
-Typical actions to be performed when these metrics are out of the predefined bounds are discussed in [Fioravanti et al. 1998b], [Fioravanti et al. 1998a], [Bucci et al. 1998].
+In order to monitor class quality in project LIOO, we defined a view reporting values of metrics: NA, NM, CC_m , CCGI and NSUP.
+Other typical examples of views are:

+- a view on class effort prediction Size2, NAM and CC'; - a view on class effort estimation CC'm, CC_m, WMC, CL, CI, NAM and NAML; - 3. a view on effort prediction or estimation at system level SC, TLOC, NCL, NRC and mean DIT;

-Figure 6: Views (Kiviat's Diagrams) of some of the outliers identified in the previous scatter diagram (project LIOO).
+Fig. 6.
+Views (Kiviat's diagrams) of some of the outliers identified in the previous scatter diagram (project LIOO).